prismicio/blogtemplate/README.md

 Deploying from the zip (not available yet):

-* Unzip on your server, in an Apache virtual host
+* Unzip locally or on your server
+* Make sure APC is enabled.
+For MAMP: in Preferences->PHP->Cache, select APC
 * Edit `config.php` to point to your repository (should be a clone of http://blogtemplate.prismic.io/)
 * That's it!

-To deploy it from the source:

-* Install composer
-* Edit `app/config.php`
-* Run `composer install` to get the dependencies

 Running locally: